 As for Astedt’s results, the oldest cash on his PocketFives profile is from November 2008.
 He took 30th place in a $5.50 NLHE tourney on Stars for $54.

 The first time he got an online score for over $10K was about 2 and a half years after his career start, in April 2011.
 He came in 5th in a $150 event on Full Tilt for $10,836.
 The same day he also took 4th place in the $100 opening event at the FT Online Poker Series and pocketed an additional $86,217.
 That day must have been life-changing for the young Swede.

-In May 2016, Lena900 delivered the biggest online score of his career to date.
+In May 2016, Lena900 delivered another massive online score for himself.
 He topped a 198-player field in the $10,300 POWERFEST Super High Roller event, playing on Bwin Poker.
 He pocketed no less than a staggering $430,047.